nus-cs2103-AY2021S2/tp/docs/team/nickyfoo.md

 A full list of code contribution can be found here:
 [RepoSense](https://nus-cs2103-ay2021s2.github.io/tp-dashboard/?search=nickyfoo&breakdown=true)

-<br>Given below are my contributions to the project.
+Given below are my contributions to the project.

 ### New features